The Victoria performing arts and culture options are as diverse as most large cities but on a slightly smaller scale.

 The permanent galleries are the First Peoples Gallery, the Modern History Gallery and Natural History Gallery.

 Travelling exhibits are also hosted at the gallery periodically.
+The current exhibit is Orcas: Our Shared Future on display until March 31, 2022.

 In 2017 my dad and I went when the Terry Fox exhibit was touring and we found a poster that had been signed by my dad’s co-workers at 3M in London Ontario and was presented to Terry when he came through town.